tigerbeetle/tigerbeetle/docs/api-reference/sessions.md

 (TODO: Right now evicted clients panic — fix that so this is accurate.)

 If active clients are terminating with `session evicted` errors, it most likely indicates that the application is trying to run too many concurrent clients.
-For performance reasons, we recommend [batching](./client-requests.md#batching-events) as many events as possible into each request sent by each client.
-You may want to consult the [Example API Layer Architecture](./client-requests.md#example-api-layer-architecture) for one approach to increasing the utilization of each client.
+For performance reasons, it is recommended to [batch](./requests.md#batching-events) as many events as possible into each request sent by each client.